justinm0rgan/nyc-food-desert-predictor/README.md

 ## Methodology

 After substantial data cleaning and merging with 2010 CT geospatial shapefiles, basic EDA was employed.
 Boxplots showed many numeric features were riddled with outliers, however the decision was made to leave them be, as outliers are integral to this study.
-For instance, many columns dealing with low-access demographical subsets of the population are by definition outliers, to impute them as otherwise would simply erase their significance.
-Geospatial analysis was used extemsively to geographically visualize important features and their inherenet relationships.
+For instance, many columns dealing with low-access demographic subsets of the population are by definition outliers, to impute them as otherwise would simply erase their significance.
+Geospatial analysis was used extensively to geographically visualize important features and their inherent relationships.
 Features were engineered that allowed better visual analysis of dataset, however aspects such as polynomials were avoided due to a desire to provide an easily interpretable model.

 After EDA the cleaned dataset was bought into the modeling notebook, and all boolean classification columns that could lead to data leakage were dropped.
 Various models were employed, firstly Logistic Regression with all features and subsequently a trimmed down version with Recursive Feature Elimination.
-Next, Decision Tree Classifier was employed and concluded in similiar results.
-The best model which had a balanced Recall and F1 score, ended up being XGBoost model that was tuned to account for class imblanace by calculating the positve scale rate.
+Next, Decision Tree Classifier was employed and concluded in similar results.
+The best model which had a balanced Recall and F1 score, ended up being XGBoost model that was tuned to account for class imbalance by calculating the positive scale rate.

 ## Results